xlionjuan/rustdesk-apt-repo/README.md

 # rustdesk-apt-repo
 Marged version of RustDesk apt repo, but upload to Cloudflare R2.

+> [!IMPORTANT]
+> Planed to deprecated on the end of November, 2024, this repo is just a POC.

 ## Add this repo
 ### Add GPG key
 Nightly and latest are sharing same GPG key.